Online unit clustering in higher dimensions: Introduction

-\paragraph{Related work.} Several other variants of \textsc{Unit Clustering} have been studied in~\cite{ELS08}.
+\paragraph{Broader Perspective.} Several other variants of \textsc{Unit Clustering} have been studied in~\cite{ELS08}.
 A survey of algorithms for \textsc{Unit Clustering} in the context of online algorithms appears in~\cite{Ch08}; see also~\cite{Du18} for a review overview.
 Clustering with variable sized clusters has been studied in~\cite{CEIL13,DI13}.
 Grid-based online algorithms for clustering problems have been developed by the same authors~\cite{DI14}.

 \textsc{Unit Covering} is a variant of \textsc{Set Cover}.
 Alon~\etal~\cite{AAA+09} gave a deterministic online algorithm of competitive ratio $O(\log{m} \log{n})$ for \textsc{Set Cover}, where $n$ is the number of possible points (the size of the ground set) and $m$ is the number of sets in the family.
 If every element appears in at most $\Delta$ sets, the competitive ratio of the algorithm can be improved to $O(\log{\Delta} \log{n})$.
 Buchbinder and Naor~\cite{BN09b} improved these competitive ratio to $O(\log m \log(n/\opt))$ and $O(\log{\Delta} \log{(n/\opt)})$, respectively, under the same assumptions.
 For several combinatorial optimization problems (e.g., covering and packing), the classic technique that rounds a fractional linear programming solution to an integer solution has been adapted to the online setting~\cite{ABC+16,ABFP13,ACR17,BN09b,GN14}.